bluebaroncanada/docs-ce-prod/3.1.0/source/developer-guide/oxtrust-eclipse.md

    ![conflistener](../img/developer/oxtrust/configurationlistener.png)

 > ** OxTrust styles are packaged in a separate project oxtrust-static.
-In order for jetty to correcty serve those styles close the oxtrust-static project in eclipse and by updating the project under `Maven` >` Update Project` on `oxtrust` > `server project`. **
+In order for Jetty to correcty serve those styles close the oxtrust-static project in eclipse and by updating the project under `Maven` >` Update Project` on `oxtrust` > `server project`. **

 ## Configuration